ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 ### Automatically unassign tasks

-You can configure a maximum time before automatically unassigning a task, making the record available for other operators
+You can configure a maximum time before automatically unassigning a task, making the record available for other operators.

 {% hint style="info" %}
 This setting is disabled by default